Board of Directors

 Gregor Watson has been an entrepreneur and investor in the real estate and financial technology industries for more than a decade, co-founding businesses that include Roofstock, Lessen, Azibo and Creative Juice.
 Also a pioneer in single-family rentals, he founded one of the industry’s largest lending platforms, which he sold to Blackstone.
 More recently, he co-founded 1Sharpe Capital, where he serves on the investment and operating committees and leads many strategic investments.

 Carrie Wheeler is CEO of Opendoor, a leading e-commerce platform for residential real estate, and serves on its board of directors.
 Previously, she worked for the international private investment firm TPG Global for more than two decades.
-She has served on the boards of numerous companies, including Dollar Tree, Neiman Marcus and Petco, and currently serves on the board of APi Group.
+She has served on the boards of numerous companies, including Dollar Tree, Neiman Marcus and Petco, and currently serves on the boards of APi Group and TKO Group.
 She earned a bachelor of commerce degree with honors from Queen's University in Canada.

 Melissa Williams is the executive producer of Second Peninsula, a production company that creates video content for PBS NewsHour and other organizations.
 She is co-founder and co-chair of Notes & Words, a benefit concert series for UCSF Benioff Children's Hospital Oakland that has raised more than $15 million since its inception in 2010.
 She has a bachelor’s degree in systems engineering from the University of Virginia and a master of business administration degree from Harvard Business School.